Get More Business for Less Money: The 5+ Key Factors of Local SEO

 Local SEO (Search Engine Optimization) is an SEO strategy that enhances your business’ visibility in local search results, primarily on Google.
 Most businesses can benefit from local SEO, regardless of whether your business is brick and mortar or serves a geographic area.

 However, local SEO tactics that work in one city or metro area won’t necessarily work in another city or metro area.
-The strategy to optimize a car dealer in a crowded market like Detroit, Michigan is completely different from the strategy for a car dealer in the middle of nowhere in Michigan’s Upper Peninsula.
+The strategy to optimize a car dealer in a crowded market like Detroit, Michigan is completely different from the strategy for a car dealer in the the rural area of Michigan’s Upper Peninsula.

 Why is Local SEO Important?